What is an NFTicket?

 Gaming, Tech & Gambling

-- Sandbox’s NFTicket offers players of the popular blockchain-based gaming platform access to special in-game experiences and items.
+- The Sandbox NFTicket offers players of the popular blockchain-based gaming platform access to special in-game experiences and items.

 - The 2022 ETHOnline-selected ‘NFTicket’ project pitches itself as a solution that allows decentalized control over sports ticketing.